Paul Harvey (pianist): Career

 After graduating from the Guildhall School of Music, Harvey began work as a composer and pianist.
 One of his compositions, Rumba Toccata, is used regularly on the Grade 6 piano syllabus.
 He was featured in the BBC Home Service's Variety Playhouse in 1964 when he played a piece by Mozart.

 Around the time of his son Nick's birth, Harvey became a teacher at Imberhorne School in East Grinstead.
 He taught there for 20 years and became head of music.
 Other experiences teaching included working at a summer school organised by musicians Cleo Laine and John Dankworth.
-It was at that course that he first improvised in his signature four notes style.
+It was at that course that his son Nick recalled he first heard his father improvise in his signature four notes style.

 Later life

 Harvey was moved into sheltered housing in 2015 and was diagnosed with Alzheimer's disease in 2019.
 To help fight the onset of the disease he plays the piano, sometimes through the persuasion of his son Nick.
 One such occasion was on 17 September 2020, when Nick asked his father to improvise a song using only four notes: F, A, D and B. The two-minute long performance was recorded and uploaded to Nick's Twitter account.
 The clip went viral and gained over 2 million views.
 It was aired on BBC Radio 4 on 21 September for World Alzheimer's Day.

 Harvey was invited onto Good Morning Britain as a guest following the viral video.
 On the program, he was requested by Susanna Reid to create another four-note improvisation using the notes C, D, G and B.

 After radio listeners requested an orchestral version of the song, Paddy O'Connell arranged for Harvey to record the piece as a charity single with the BBC Philharmonic.
 Due to the COVID-19 pandemic, this took place remotely, with all orchestra members recording and submitting their parts from home.
 The piece was arranged for the orchestra by Daniel Whibley.
-The finished version was entitled "Four Notes - Paul's Tune".
+The finished version was entitled "Four Notes – Paul's Tune".
 It was broadcast on BBC Radio 4 on 3 October.
 The single was released to purchase as a digital download on 22 October.

 Harvey's playing inspired the Scottish billionaire Sir Tom Hunter to donate £1 million to charity.
 Hunter and his wife found the performance while watching BBC Breakfast.
 The donation was split between Music for Dementia and the Alzheimer's Society.
 Music for Dementia used the money to set up the Paul & Nick Harvey fund.
 The fund distributed money to charities that support people with dementia through music.
 Over 170 charities applied for funding, with 27 achieving grants of £5,000–50,000.